Coding a live nongraphical wireframe using the index card exercise and paper prototyping

 Before you begin coding it's important to take a few preliminary steps.
 What follows is a technique I use for gathering all the blocks of information that will ultimately make up a websites story, establish a layout, and define the user experience.

-I'm going to make the assumption that you have conducted basic client discovery and . . .
+I'm going to make the assumption that you have conducted basic client . . .

 The building blocks of information architecture